TDS and TCS are one of the most familiar forms of direct tax levying mechanism by the Indian Government.

 Filing quarterly statements | Form 24Q (in case of salaries), Form 26Q (for others except salaries), and Form 27Q (for payments to NRIs).The returns have to be submitted quarterly. | Form 27EQ.The returns have to be submitted quarterly. |

-During a transaction, if a buyer deducts TDS based on the provisions in the Income Tax Act, then, in this case, TCS is not applicable.
+During a transaction, if a buyer deducts TDS based on the provisions in the Income Tax Act, then, TCS is not applicable.

-TDS amount is the tax deducted by an individual or company while making a payment.
+TDS amount is the tax deducted by an person while making a payment.
 In comparison, TCS amount is the tax collected by the seller during the time of sale.

-In the event of a transaction, the individual making the payment will deduct TDS.
-In contrast, the seller deducts the TCS during the sale of goods or services.
+In the event of a transaction, the person making the payment will deduct TDS.
+In contrast, the seller (person receiving the payment) collects TCS during the sale of goods or services.